seuyon0101/aiffel/README.md

 - 11/1 added exploration project no.1(to be updated)

-- 11/2 updated exploration and readme
+- 11/2 updated final version of  exploration

+- 11/5 added exploration projct no.2(to be updated)